 Christopher Benson:

 There’re no rules in art once you become an adult, no matter how much folks want to tell you that there are.
-Nothing annoys me more than when some artistic peer or colleague comes up to me and starts to give me an art school crit about what I’m doing.
+Nothing annoys me more than when some artistic colleague comes up to me and starts to give me an art school crit about what I’m doing.
 To which my almost universal response is (and should be) “Fuck off!”
 Rules are for students; we use them to learn how to make things well and then also to learn why and when we should break them.
-One of my favorite art quotes is from Beethoven, who said of another musical theorist: “Albrechtberger forbids parallel fifths?
+One of my favorite art quotes is from Beethoven, who said of another musical theorist: “Albrechtsberger forbids parallel fifths?
 Well, I allow them!!”

 LG: How do you start a new painting?
 Do you make a lot of preparatory drawings and studies first, or do you tend to dive right in with a loaded brush?